ruuda/blog/posts/2014-09-28-writing-a-path-tracer-in-rust-part-7-conclusion.md

 And even if you know the answer, it is still possible to forget a delete, or accidentally delete twice.

 This problem is not specific to pointers though, it is a problem with resources in general.
-It may seem that garbage collection is a good solution, but it is not, because it only deals with memory.
+It may seem that garbage collection is a good solution, but it only deals with memory.
 Then you need an other way to free non-memory resources like a file handle, and all ownership problems are back.
 For example, the garbage collector in C# prevents use after free, but there is nothing that prevents use after _dispose_.
 Is an `ObjectDisposedException` that much better than an access violation?

-Use after free is realy a problem with _lifetimes_: an object or pointer is still around, while the resource has already been freed.
+Use after free is ultimately a problem with _lifetimes_, and they are very important concep in Rust as well, but ultimately it is ownership that drives it all.
-[RAII][raii] solves this problem, but this only works if you go all the way.
-If you have a raw pointer to an RAII object in C++, you can still forget to delete it.

-HOW DO I UNIFY LIFETIMES AND OWNERSHIP?
+A resource goes out of scope when it has no owner any more, and at that point it is freed.
+The lifetime of a resource is tied to the lifetime of an object representing the resource.
+This is known as [RAII][raii], and in combination with ownership, it is a very powerful construct in Rust.
+Because there is a single owner, a resource will be freed exactly **once**, and it is impossible to access a freed resource.
+It means zero overhead, deterministic, _resource_ management, not just memory management.

 [raii]: https://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization

-Rust _does_ prevent usage of a resource after is has been freed.
-BLAH now I talk about lifetimes, not ownership.
+A static type system prevents runtime type errors that can occur in a dynamically typed language, but it has to be more strict at compile time.
+Rust’s ownership system prevents runtime errors that can occur due to incorrect resource management, but it has to be even more strict at compile time.
+The rigorous approach to ownership makes it harder to write correct code, but if the compiler refuses to compile your code, there often is a real problem in it, which would go unnoticed in other languages.
+Rust forces you to consider ownership, and this guides you towards a better design.

 - Single most important thing in Rust (as I see it).
 - Ownership is often implicit, which means it is prone to human error.